 Each resort is autonomous and can be assimilated to a tiny city with its own power supply generators and seawater desalination installation, pumping each day a reasonable amount of fuel to work for the tenth of thousands of visitors to come.

-Read more about tourism impact on environment in Maldives:
+Read more about tourism impact on environment and green initiatives in Maldives :

 – No more plastic in Maldives !